kumaratul60/Tinder-clone/README.md

 some more features in tinder card

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(282).png?raw=true "Title")

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(283).png?raw=true "Title")

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(290).png?raw=true "Title")

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(284).png?raw=true "Title")

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(285).png?raw=true "Title")

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(286).png?raw=true "Title")

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(287).png?raw=true "Title")

-Snapshots of the todo-app 👇
+Snapshots of the tinder 👇
 ![Alt Text](Screenshot%20(288).png?raw=true "Title")